monix/monix.io/_tut/docs/3x/reactive/observable.md

 `Observable.onErrorRestart` mirrors the behavior of the source unless it is terminated with an `onError`, in which case it tries subscribing to the source again in the hope that it will complete without an error.

-The number of retries is limited by the specifiec `maxRetries` parameter.
+The number of retries is limited by the specified `maxRetries` parameter.

 There is also `onErrorRestartUnlimited` variant for unlimited number of retries.